collective/collective.developermanual/source/misc/upgrade.rst

 Migration from non-folderish to folderish Archetypes based content types
 ------------------------------------------------------------------------

-Non-folderish content types are missing some btree attributes, which folderish content types have (See ``Products.BtreeFolder2.BTreeFolder2Base._initBtrees`` ).
+Non-folderish content types are missing some BTree attributes, which folderish content types have (See ``Products.BtreeFolder2.BTreeFolder2Base._initBtrees`` ).

-plone.app.folder provides an upgrade view to migrate pre-plone.app.folder (or non-folderish) types to the new Btree based implementation (defined in:
+plone.app.folder provides an upgrade view to migrate pre-plone.app.folder (or non-folderish) types to the new BTree based implementation (defined in:
 ``plone.app.folder.migration.BTreeMigrationView``).

 To upgrade your non-folderish content types to folderish ones, just call